-A. Meals and Snacks

-- All meals and snacks provided by the center must meet current USDA child and adult care food program meal pattern requirements and be offered at suitable intervals.
-Children who are at the center for more than 4 hours, day or evening, must be offered a meal. - 2.
+- A. Meals and Snacks provided by the center - 1.
+All meals and snacks provided by the center must meet current United States Department of Agriculture (USDA) Child and Adult Care Food Program (CACFP) meal pattern requirements and be offered at suitable intervals not more than three (3) hours apart.
+Children who are at the center for more than four (4) hours, day or evening, must be offered a meal.
+Arrangements must be made for feeding children who are in care before 6 a.m. or after 6 p.m. - 2.
+If 100% fruit juice, which is not a sugar sweetened beverage, is offered as part of meals and/or snacks, it must be limited to no more than two (2) times per week. - 3.
 Centers must not provide sugar sweetened beverages to children.
-These are liquids that have been sweetened with various forms of sugars that add calories and include, but are not limited to: soda, fruitades, fruit drinks, flavored milks, and sports and energy drinks. - 3.
-If 100% fruit juice, which is not a sugar sweetened beverage, is offered as part of meals and/or snacks, it must be limited to no more than twice per week. - 4.
-The size of servings must be suitable for the child's age and appetite, and sufficient time must be allowed so that meals are unhurried. - 5.
-In centers that do not regularly provide a meal, if a child brings a meal from home that does not appear to meet current USDA child and adult care food program meal pattern requirements, the center must have foods available to offer as a supplement to that meal. - 6.
+These are beverages that have been sweetened with various forms of sugars that add calories and include, but are not limited to: soda, fruitades, fruit drinks, flavored milks, and sports and energy drinks.

+- 4. The size of servings must be suitable for the child's age and sufficient time must be allowed so that meals are unhurried. - 5.
+Foods offered shall be age appropriate and not pose a choking hazard. - 6.
+In centers that do not regularly provide a meal, if a child brings a meal from home that does not appear to meet current USDA Child and Adult Care Food Program meal pattern requirements, the center must have foods available to offer as a supplement to that meal. - 7.
 Staff members must sit with the children and encourage them to try a variety of food served.
-During meals, children should be encouraged to engage in conversation and to express their independence. - 7.
-All food prepared by the center must be from sources approved by the local health department or the State Department of Public Health and Environment.
-All food must be prepared, served, and stored in such a manner as to be clean, wholesome, free from spoilage, and safe for human consumption.
-Home-canned vegetables, fruits, and meats cannot be served. - 8.
+During meals, children should be encouraged to engage in conversation and to express their independence. - 8.
+Children must not be given foods that are contrary to the religious beliefs of their families or that are known to cause an allergic reaction or a health hazard. - 9.
+Food and beverages are not to be used as a reward. - 10.
 Meal menus must be planned at least one week in advance, dated, and posted in a place visible to parents.
-After use, menus must be filed and retained for three (3) months.
-Records must be available for periodic review and evaluation.
+After use, menus must be filed and retained for three (3) months. - 11.
+A table, counter, or shelf, separate from the diaper changing area, must be available for preparing infants' and toddlers' food.